 For typography, clarity is king.
 While a decorative font might look interesting up close, it can become illegible from a distance.
 Opt for clean, bold fonts and make sure the font size is large enough to be read easily from where your customers will be standing.
 A clear, concise message presented in a readable font will always outperform a sign that’s hard to decipher.

-Master Size and Placement
+Getting Size and Placement Just Right

 A beautifully designed sign is useless if no one can see it.
 That’s why size and placement are just as critical as your color scheme.
 The right size depends entirely on the sign’s purpose and viewing distance.
 For exterior signage, you need large-scale lettering that’s visible to passing cars and pedestrians.
 For interior signs, you can scale down, but always confirm that the letter height is appropriate for the average viewing distance.